-7 This policy took effect in 2012 and represents a change from the longstanding Office practice not to note a post-dated year date on the certificate of renewal registration or in the renewal registration record.
+- 7 This policy took effect in 2012 and represents a change from the longstanding Office practice not to note a post-dated year date on the certificate of renewal registration or in the renewal registration record.
 Before 1978, post-dated year dates were annotated in the original registration record, but not on the certificate of registration.
-Since 1978, a post-dated year date was not generally noted on either the certificate or original registration record.
+Since 1978, a post-dated year date was not generally noted on either the certificate or original registration record. - 8 This policy, which mirrors the policy under Compendium I for original registration, takes effect for renewal registration with the publication of the Compendium of U.S. Copyright Office Practices, Third Edition.
+Before then, a post-dated notice annotated in an original registration record was not referenced in the certificate of renewal registration or renewal record and such registrations were not made under the rule of doubt.